 Put the columns you want to visualise on the right part and then go to the next step.

 7. Data range.
-Usually, you want to plot real time data, so you wish to see the last X samples available in your csv file.
-In this case select “count from end” and put range between 200 and 500 depending on the speed you read the data.
+Usually, you want to plot real-time data, so you wish to see the last X samples available in your csv file.
+In this case select “count from end” and put the range between 200 and 500 depending on the speed you read the data.
 This can be changed later.

-Put on the X-axis the INDEX column, if you don’t have an special column for the x-axis like time.
+Put on the X-axis the INDEX column, if you don’t have a special column for the x-axis like time.

-After pressing Finish, some view like this should appears:
+After pressing Finish, some view like this should appear:

-Dont forget to save the configuration if you are going to reuse this plot.
-A *.kst file is generated and you will save many time for the next time.
+Don’t forget to save the configuration if you are going to reuse this plot.
+A *.kst file is generated and you will save much time for the next time.
 If you are using linux, you can just run the command:

 kst2 myKSTfile.kst #open your kst file and start plotting data

 KST allows to modify it “live”, very easy and with the mouse or you can use script commands.
 There are hundreds of possibilities.

 Here I will mention some handy tips I consider relevant: